 The word ‘teleology’ (from Greek τελος ‘telos’ – meaning ‘goal’, ‘end’, ‘purpose’ or ‘that toward which things tend’) is not a street-level term.
 However, the concept of a purpose, goal, function or ‘end’ to things most certainly is.
 It’s a common as anything.
 Teleology is blindingly relevant.

+In a very interesting find, this is a site of atheists (and agnostics) who are pro-life.
 I think their arguments are (mostly) excellent, though of course it would be interesting to a) see how non-pro-life atheists would respond to them, and b) converse with them concerning things like how they determine (judge/establish/discover) the nature of… Continue reading pro-life atheists

 …is sometimes found in surprising places.

 Anyone who knows me knows I’m aware of the sensitivities associated with abortion.
 Although in one sense (something like the sense reflected in the post title) I think it can fairly be seen as a simple issue, I also affirm that it has complexities.